EddieHubCommunity/open-source-practice/README.md

   git push -u origin main
 ```

+### Possible Errors:
-If you get an error message like the one below, you probably forgot to fork the repository before cloning it.
-It is best to start over and fork the project repository first.
+**If you get an error message like the one below, you probably forgot to fork the repository before cloning it.
+It is best to start over and fork the project repository first.**

 ```bash
 ERROR: Permission to EddieHubCommunity/hacktoberfest-practice.git denied to <your-github-username>.